Sum-of-a-Batch/Sum-of-a-Batch.github.io/new_blender.md

 - Repeat the steps above for Row 2
 - If you need more rows, press the "Add Row" button
 - After you've entered all your liquids, you can:
-  - click "Blend" to see what it would be like to blend them together, or
+  - Click "Blend" to see what it would be like to blend them together, or
   - Enter a yeast tolerance and click "Ferment" to see that _and_ what would be the results of fermenting that mixture, with a yeast of that tolerance